 We recommend that these apps have a mechanism to detect if a device is managed by an EMM and defer to the EMM provider for management.
 This detection can be achieved via a token exchange through Mobile Configuration Management (MCM).

-What happens when the 2019 Android release comes out?
+What happens when Android 10.0 is released?

 The deprecated behaviors will stop working and will return a security exception for apps running Android 10.0 and targeting that API level.